salykova/inerf/README.md

 # iNeRF: Inverting Neural Radiance Fields for 6-DoF Pose Estimation
-Implementation of "[Inverting Neural Radiance Fields for Pose Estimation](https://arxiv.org/abs/2012.05877)" using PyTorch.
+Implementation of [Inverting Neural Radiance Fields for Pose Estimation](https://arxiv.org/abs/2012.05877) using PyTorch.
 ## Installation
 To start, I recommend to create an environment using conda:
 ```